 Alentejo Blue—and it was on my book list for many months.
-Fun fact: This is the first book I've ever read or reviewed whose translator I've actually met!
+Fun fact: This is the first book I've ever read whose translator I've actually met!
 When I was in the running for an editorial fellowship with an international literary magazine last year, Eric M. B. Becker was one of the people who interviewed me.
 That interaction had absolutely no influence on my desire to read this novel, since I knew about That Hair before I knew that Becker existed, but it's a funny little coincidence that I was looking forward to sharing in this review.

 Situated on the west coast of south-central Africa, what's known today as Angola was colonized by Portugal for 400 years until independence in 1975, and the impact of colonization is embedded in main character Mila's family history and physical features.
 Her most visible and commented-on feature being her naturally curly hair, which sticks out and up rather than flowing downward.
 She's a biracial woman with an Angolan (Black) mom and a Portuguese (white) dad, who was born in Luanda (the capital of Angola) and then raised in Lisbon (the capital of Portugal) from the age of three.
-Colonial relations are what makes it conceivable that both of her parents are "from" Africa: her dad was born in Mozambique when it was still a Portuguese colony, was raised by Portuguese parents who considered Africa to be their home, and he met Mila's mom after moving to Luanda as a young adult.
+Colonial relations are what makes it conceivable that both of her parents are "from" Africa: her dad was born in Mozambique when that was also still a Portuguese colony, was raised by Portuguese parents who considered Africa to be their home, and he met Mila's mom after moving to Luanda as a young adult.
 Mila moves to Portugal with her dad in 1985, and by the mid-1990s most of her family on both sides—including her Angolan grandparents but not including her mother—are living in or around Lisbon.
 Mila mostly grows up with her Portuguese relatives, though she has a tender fondness for both sides, especially all four of her grandparents.
 She sees her mom during summers when either she visits Angola or her mom visits her in Portugal.
 (No mention is made regarding the circumstances of her parents' divorce or her mom's decision to remain in Angola.)
 In this novel that's framed as Mila's attempt at autobiography, her yearning to know more about her Angolan roots and her desire to make sense of her hair journey feed into each other.

 It's not that I wanted this to be exactly like, for example, 'Nappily Ever After' (of which I've only seen the Netflix movie adaptation and haven't read the book it's based on).
 But I suppose I was expecting That Hair to be its own version of that now-quintessential, heartfelt, even humorous story of a Black woman learning to embrace herself through her hair, albeit written in a more sophisticated way and in a Portuguese context.
 And while Mila does pepper in anecdotes about unsuccessful at-home and in-salon attempts to style her hair, the comments she fields from relatives and strangers alike, and how frustrations with her tresses affect her sense of self... this book doesn't actually center around Mila's hair.
 It's more about her family and how she memorializes the people in her life (including her ancestors and herself), with frequent mention of her hair as a guiding motif.
 Reading That Hair actually reminded me a lot of Michael Ondaatje's fictionalized memoir Running in the Family, which also features multiple generations of a mixed family connected to a formerly-colonized country of Brown people (Sri Lanka).

 I'll just make it plain and say that I wanted to enjoy this book more than I did.
 Something about the writing took me out of it.
-Though I do appreciate that Becker's translator's note at the beginning of the book provides a heads-up about this, explaining how Portuguese writing "is many times more permissive of and malleable to discursive detours, repeated pivots, and elliptical flights of lyrical fancy, all in the same phrase" (xiii).
+Though I do appreciate that Becker's translator's note at the beginning provides a heads-up about this, explaining how Portuguese writing "is many times more permissive of and malleable to discursive detours, repeated pivots, and elliptical flights of lyrical fancy, all in the same phrase" (xiii).
 Knowing what to expect did make the book smoother to get through.
 And while I was impressed by much of the novel's poetic phrasing, I'd venture to say that That Hair probably wouldn't be a good choice for someone who gets lost when reading heavily-descriptive or winding sentences.
 It feels like something I would've been assigned to read in one of my James Madison College classes back at MSU, classes in which I still distinctly remember tackling community and identity-related questions like: What is a symbol, what is a sign, and what is the real?
 What is memory and what is forgetting?
 What is history, what isn't history but functions as history, and what's the difference?
 What does everything mean?
 If you enjoy reading philosophical, theoretical, or even slightly abstract thought processes like these, then you'll probably appreciate this book.
 Or maybe if you're someone who is fond of and has a solid grasp of comprehending poetry (even though the book is written in prose).
 But if none of that applies to you, the reflective passages that are interspersed with the more relatable quotidian snapshots within the book might read as slightly dry or confusing.